teoat/reconciliation-platform-378/docs/development/CURSOR_OPTIMIZATION_GUIDE.md

 ## 💡 Tips for Maximum Efficiency

-1. **Use Taskmaster**: Leverage the task-master-ai MCP server for project management
+1. **Custom MCP Server**: Build and use the custom reconciliation-platform server for project-specific operations
-2. **Custom MCP Server**: Build and use the custom reconciliation-platform server for project-specific operations
+2. **Rule Examples**: Always include real code examples from your codebase
-3. **Rule Examples**: Always include real code examples from your codebase
+3. **Regular Updates**: Review and update rules quarterly or after major refactors
-4. **Regular Updates**: Review and update rules quarterly or after major refactors
+4. **Selective Servers**: Only enable MCP servers you actually use to reduce overhead
-5. **Selective Servers**: Only enable MCP servers you actually use to reduce overhead
+5. **Code Organization**: Follow SSOT principles and code organization rules

 ---